The averaging of non-local Hamiltonian structures in Whitham's method: The Whitham method and the ``regularity'' conditions.

 and

-with the flows $\varphi^{i}_{t^{\alpha}} = \varphi^{i}_{\theta^{\alpha}}$ and
+with the flows $\, \varphi^{i}_{t^{\alpha}} = \varphi^{i}_{\theta^{\alpha}}$ and

 on the space of $2\pi$-periodic with respect to each $\theta^{\alpha}$ functions and the conservation of the functionals ${\bar I}^{\nu}$ (i.e. $U^{\nu}$ on ${\cal M}$) by the flows (\ref{sperfl}) and (\ref{nuperfl}).
-(Here $k^{\alpha}$ are $m$ quasiperiods of the function $\varphi(x)$.)
-So we obtain that our family of $m$-phase solutions of (\ref{locsys}) is also the family of $m$-phase solutions for (\ref{sflows}) and (\ref{nuflows}) and we assume also the existence of the solutions (\ref{wsol}) for these systems based on the family ${\cal M}$.
+(Here $k^{\alpha}$ are $m$ wave numbers of the function $\varphi(x)$.)
+So, we obtain that our family of $m$-phase solutions of (\ref{locsys}) represents also a family of $m$-phase solutions for systems (\ref{sflows}) and (\ref{nuflows}), and we can consider also the Whitham equations for these systems, based on the family ${\cal M}$.

-We can also conclude that in our situation the variational derivatives of the functionals (\ref{perfunnu}) and (\ref{perham}) with respect to $\varphi(\theta)$ at the points of the submanifold ${\cal M}$ are the linear combinations of the corresponding "right eigen vectors" $\kappa_{(q)}(\theta + \theta_{0}, U)$ (see ~\cite{dn2}-~\cite{dm} and references therein).
-Indeed from the conservation of the functionals (\ref{perfunnu}) and (\ref{perham}) by the flows $\varphi^{i}_{t^{\alpha}} = \varphi^{i}_{\theta^{\alpha}}$ and
+We can also conclude that in our situation the variational derivatives of the functionals (\ref{perfunnu}) and (\ref{perham}) with respect to $\varphi(\theta)$ at the points of the submanifold ${\cal M}$ represent some linear combinations of the corresponding ``left eigen vectors'' $\, \kappa_{(q)}(\theta + \theta_{0}, U)$ (see \cite{dn2}-\cite{dm} and references therein).
+Indeed, from the conservation of the functionals (\ref{perfunnu}) and (\ref{perham}) by the flows $\, \varphi^{i}_{t^{\alpha}} = \varphi^{i}_{\theta^{\alpha}}$ and